quantizedreza/quantizedreza.github.io/index.md

 # Theoretical Materials Science

-- Temperature Dependent Elastic Modulus
+- My Temperature Dependent Elastic Modulus formalism.
   - My equation describes the change in elastic modulus vs the temperature.
 The paper can be accessed [here](https://www.sciencedirect.com/science/article/abs/pii/S135964621400493X).
 Experimental datasets and codes pertaining to this project can be found [here](https://github.com/quantizedreza/elastic-modulus-temperature).

 - Mechanical Properties of Engineering Materials